strudelbots/strudel-public/README.md

 1. Add a new secret with the name `STRUDEL_SECRET_KEY` and the value of the secret key you received from Strudel Support.

-2. Open your Github project in your favorite IDE
+2. Open your Github project in your favorite IDE.
 2. Create a new directory (if it does not already exist):`.github/workflows`
-2. Set up keys to access Strudel:
-     1. Go to the repository &rarr; Settings &rarr; Secrets and variables  &rarr; Actions
-     3. Add a new secret with the name `STRUDEL_ACCESS_KEY_ID` and the value of the access key you received from Strudel support.
-     4. Add a new secret with the name `STRUDEL_SECRET_KEY` and the value of the secret key you received from Strudel Support.

 ### Create Strudel-Test Action in your Github Repository (optional)